-- 1. Exhibitors shall be limited to one (1) entry/dog in each class. - 2.
-Dogs may be purebred or mixed breed. - 3.
-A dog being shown in the dog obedience project must be trained by and belong to the exhibitor or to a member of his/her immediate family or leased for the length of the project with a signed lease agreement. - 4.
-Two children from the same family may show the same dog; however, the dog must be shown in different classes.
-The same dog cannot be shown in two different classes within Obedience or Showmanship. (i.e. one child can show in Obedience and one child can show in Showmanship.) - 5.
-All dogs may show in the Showmanship class. - 6.
+- 1. In order to show dogs at the Winnebago County 4-H Show or at the State 4-H Dog Show, all 4-H members are required to complete a Quality Assurance & Ethics Online Clinic by June 1st.
+This needs to be taken only once.
+The online clinic is found at http://web.extension.illinois.edu/qaec.
+Please call the Extension office if you have questions or need help. - 2.
+Exhibitors shall be limited to one (1) entry/dog in each class. - 3.
+Dogs may be purebred or mixed breed. - 4.
+A dog being shown in the dog obedience project must be trained by and belong to the exhibitor or to a member of his/her immediate family or leased for the length of the project with a signed lease agreement.
+Dogs must be owned or leased by May 1st.
+Leased dogs must have a copy of the lease form and 2 photos filed in the Extension office by May 1. - 5.
+Two children from the same family may show the same dog; however, the dog must be shown in different disciplines. (i.e. one child can show in Obedience and one child can show in Showmanship.) - 6.
 Beginner Class I is for inexperienced handlers and inexperienced dogs only. - 7.
-Beginner Class II is for: - a) Experienced handler with inexperienced dog. - b) Inexperienced handler with experienced dog. - 8.
-Proof of Dog's current (within last 12 months) VACCINATION RECORDS will be required.
+Beginner Class II is for: - a) Experienced handler with inexperienced dog OR, - b) Inexperienced handler with experienced dog.

-All dog owners must provide proof of the following vaccines: (No later than the first workshop they attend).
+- 9. \\Proof of Dog's current (within last 12 months) VACCINATION RECORDS will be required.
+All dog owners must provide proof of the following vaccines:

+- Bordetella

+- Rabies